 “I saw a team that was much better than Mallorca.
 A cut above.
 They have an embarrassment of riches at the back, in midfield and up front," he continued.
 “It's going to be a lot of fun.
 Even if I lose, I intend to play the right way.
 If we give a good account of ourselves at the [Santiago] Bernabeu, I'll be proud of my players."

 Terim also lamented that Didier Drogba and Wesley Sneijder may not be fully fit for the clash, highlighting the match-winning abilities of the former Chelsea striker.

-“Drogba is a very special player, capable of proving his greatness at any moment" he added.
+“Drogba is a very special player, capable of proving his greatness at any moment" he explained.
 "Granted, it's not ideal that he and Sneijder were out of action for so long.
-I'd love for them to be 100 per cent.”
+I'd love for them to be 100 percent.”